scala/docs.scala-lang/_overviews/toolkit/web-server-static.md

 ## Serving a static file

 An endpoint is a specific URL where a particular webpage can be accessed.
-In Cask, an endpoint is a function returning the webpage data together with an annotation describing the URL it's available at.
+In Cask, an endpoint is a function returning the webpage data, together with an annotation describing its URL.

-To create a static file serving endpoint, we need two things: an HTML file with the page content and a function that points out the location of the file.
+To create an endpoint serving static files, we need two things: an HTML file with the page content and a function that points to that file.

 Create a minimal HTML file named `hello.html` with the following contents.